oroinc/documentation/user/back-office/sales/shopping-lists/index.rst

     * *Owner*: Choose a user as the product owner.
     * *Product*: Choose the product from the list, or click |IcBars| and select the item from the list of all products.
-    * *Quantity*: Enter the quantity of product units to be purchased.
+    * *Quantity*: Enter the number of product units to be purchased.
     * *Unit*: Select whether the product quantity is specified for items, sets, or kilograms.
 More units may be available depending on your system customization.
     * *Notes*: Enter additional information for the product, if necessary.